youyanggu/covid19_projections/projections/README.md

 We did not submit our first projections to the CDC until April 20.
 While we welcome an evaluation of every projection we have ever made, we also want to point out that our projections have been constantly evolving/improving, and it wasn't until April 20 that we felt confident enough in our projections to submit to the CDC.
 With that said, we fully stand behind every projection we have sent to the CDC.

 We send projections to the CDC every Monday using Sunday's data.
-For example, April 26, May 3, May 10, May 17, etc. As a result, we recommend using those projections for evaluation, since those have the "highest" impact and were the most carefully vetted.
+For example, April 26, May 3, May 10, May 17, etc. As a result, we recommend using those projections for evaluation, since those have the highest impact and were the most carefully vetted.

 # Updates

+2020-05-16
+* Add estimate for the effective reproduction value (R_t) over time.

+2020-05-12
+* Add projections for 23 additional countries: Algeria, Argentina, Bangladesh, Chile, Colombia, Dominican Republic, Ecuador, Egypt, Iceland, Israel, Japan, Malaysia, Moldova, Morocco, Nigeria, Pakistan, Panama, Peru, Saudi Arabia, Serbia, South Africa, South Korea, Ukraine

 2020-04-24
 * Forecasts added to the [CDC website](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html)